KHC Fourth Annual Conference

 Mental Health Integration Director, Intermountain Healthcare

-Chief of Allied and External Partnerships, American Psychiatric Association, West Virginia University
+Chief of Policy, Programs, and Partnerships, American Psychiatric Association, West Virginia University

-Associate Professor in the Department of Psychiatry and Behavioral Sciences, University of Washington
+Associate Professor, Department of Psychiatry and Behavioral Sciences, University of Washington

 Gastroenterology and Hepatology, University of Louisville Physicians

 Addiction Issues and Strategies in the Workplace